Squalane vs Hyaluronic Acid – Which Hydrates Better?

 Hyaluronic Acid

-Mechanism: Draws moisture from the air and binds it to the skin, plumping it from within.
+Mechanism: It draws moisture from the environment and binds it to the skin, providing hydration and a plumping effect.

 Benefits: